vieinfernale/OpenGL/README.md

 - Open the .sln file with Visual Studio
 - Output gives more detail than the Error List
 - Copy the name of the Function that gives the error inside Output and search it on the [Microsoft Documentation](https://learn.microsoft.com/en-us/search/) for the Windows Library to add to Linker - Input - Dependencies.

+## Git
+- Create a Local Repository inside Visual Studio
+- Create a Git Repository without files inside Github
+- Add the Remote link to Visual Studio and Push

 ## Resources
 - OpenGL - The Cherno